 This DIY citrus-infused air freshener is for you, Daisy!
 It’s made with just four ingredients which means you can enjoy a natural air freshener that deodorizes, disinfects, and leaves behind a delicious scent without spending a ton of money, or spraying your home’s contents in a million artificial toxins.
 And this story is for you, Mr. Liquor Cashier, because as it turns out, a bottle of vodka can be a DIY girl’s best friend.

-- 30-35 drops sweet orange essential oil (where to buy) per 16 oz. bottle of air freshener
+- 30-35 drops sweet orange essential oil per 16 oz. bottle of air freshener

-- Place the citrus peels (and fresh herb sprigs, if using) in a storage jar.
+Place the citrus peels (and fresh herb sprigs, if using) in a storage jar.
 Pour the vodka over the peels.
-Place the vodka in a cool, dark place and infuse for 7-14 days (or longer for a stronger scent).
+Place the vodka in a cool, dark place.
+Infuse for 7-14 days.

 This recipe may be customized to your desired scent by replacing the essential oils with your favorite oils.
 Lemon or grapefruit essential oil also work great in this recipe.